jakmaz/corne-case/README.md

 # Wireless 6 Column Choc Corne Case

-This case is modeled for the smaller choc-spaced PCB from Typeractive.
+This case is modeled for the low-profile choc-spaced PCB from Typeractive.
 It includes both solid and cutout covers for the display, providing flexibility based on your preferences.
 Additionally, I've included **tenting legs attached with magnets** for added comfort and flexibility.

 ## Features